-- Validate and evaluate any kernel new features or updates. - Experiment and develop new parallel programming libraries and run-times for a large-scale single-chip many-core. - Consolidate/build your own educational materials in the field of operating systems and parallel programming. - Validate and evaluate any hardware evolution/development in a TSAR based architectures.
+- Validate and evaluate any hardware evolution/development in a TSAR based architectures. - Validate and evaluate any kernel new features or updates. - Experiment and develop new parallel programming libraries and run-times for a large-scale single-chip many-core.

 Compatibility